-Full-time and part-time students who are currently enrolled, have at least a "C" (2.0) cumulative average, and are not on academic probation may hold an office in a student club.
-The Student Government Association (SGA) requires a 2.5 cumulative GPA for all officers and representatives.
+Full-time and part-time students who are currently enrolled and have at least a 2.5 cumulative GPA may hold an office in a student club.
+The Student Government Association (SGA) requires a 2.5 cumulative GPA for all officers and representatives and candidates must be in good standing with the college.